jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

 ## Change the default network access rule

-By default, Cognitive Services resources accept connections from clients on any network.
+By default, Cognitive Research Technologies resources accept connections from clients on any network.
 To limit access to selected networks, you must first change the default action.

 > [!WARNING]
-> Making changes to network rules can impact your applications' ability to connect to Azure Cognitive Services.
+> Making changes to network rules can impact your applications' ability to connect to Azure Cognitive Research Technologies.
 Setting the default network rule to **deny** blocks all access to the data unless specific network rules that **grant** access are also applied.
 Be sure to grant access to any allowed networks using network rules before you change the default rule to deny access.
 If you are allow listing IP addresses for your on-premises network, be sure to add all possible outgoing public IP addresses from your on-premises network.

 ### Managing default network access rules

-You can manage default network access rules for Cognitive Services resources through the Azure portal, PowerShell, or the Azure CLI.
+You can manage default network access rules for Cognitive Research Technologies resources through the Azure portal, PowerShell, or the Azure CLI.

 # [Azure portal](#tab/portal)

-1. Go to the Cognitive Services resource you want to secure.
+1. Go to the Cognitive Research Technologies resource you want to secure.

 1. Select the **RESOURCE MANAGEMENT** menu called **Virtual network**.

    ![Virtual network option](media/vnet/virtual-network-blade.png)

 1. To deny access by default, choose to allow access from **Selected networks**.
 With the **Selected networks** setting alone, unaccompanied by configured **Virtual networks** or **Address ranges** - all access is effectively denied.
-When all access is denied, requests attempting to consume the Cognitive Services resource aren't permitted.
-The Azure portal, Azure PowerShell or, Azure CLI can still be used to configure the Cognitive Services resource.
+When all access is denied, requests attempting to consume the Cognitive Research Technologies resource aren't permitted.
+The Azure portal, Azure PowerShell or, Azure CLI can still be used to configure the Cognitive Research Technologies resource.
 1. To allow traffic from all networks, choose to allow access from **All networks**.

    ![Virtual networks deny](media/vnet/virtual-network-deny.png)